Faculty Resources – General Information

-The Carol Jones Writing Center is a free, friendly service provided to all OTC students.
-Staff of student peer tutors will assist students with any aspect of any writing assignment for any course.
-Whether students are selecting a topic, prewriting, organizing, composing the draft, revising, editing or documenting sources, the Writing Center can help.
+The Carol Jones Writing Center is a free service provided to all OTC students.
+Student peer tutors will assist students with all aspects of a writing assignment for any course.
+Whether students are selecting a topic, pre-writing, organizing, composing the draft, revising, editing or documenting sources, the writing center can help.

 Walk-ins are welcome.
-However, the staff strongly encourages calling ahead for an appointment in order make sure someone is available.
+However, it is strongly recommended calling ahead for an appointment in order make sure someone is available.
 Email: email@example.com Telephone: 417.447.8235.

 The college wants to see students succeed.
 In an effort to assist the students, we expect that you keep your students informed of their progress in your class.
 The college will notify students of mid-term grade deficiencies of “D” or “F” via their student email account.
 The notice will encourage the student to seek your assistance, talk with an advisor and visit the Speckman Tutoring and Learning Center.

-OTC will place students who do not maintain a satisfactory grade point average on academic probation (see the College catalog for complete description).
+OTC will place students who do not maintain a satisfactory grade point average on academic probation .
 This is to encourage students to limit the number of credit hours that are attempted and enroll in appropriate developmental courses or repeat courses.
 While on academic probation, OTC requires students to make contact with their academic advisor to review their education plan before being released to register.

 Academic and Course Grade Appeal

 The college has established an equitable and orderly process to resolve academic dissatisfaction at the college.
 This may include final grades, instructional procedures, attendance, instructional quality and situations related to academic issues.
 Please refer to the appeals website for complete information (Academic and Course Grade Appeal).